-- Why it matters: Siri introduces an innovative and revolutionary search and instruction strategy, being adopted by competitors (including Amazon's Alexa and Google Assistant), that changes the way users interact with devices and obtain information.
+- Why does Siri matter?
+Siri introduces an innovative and revolutionary search and instruction strategy, being adopted by competitors (including Amazon's Alexa, Google Assistant, and Microsoft's Cortana), that changes the way users interact with devices and obtain information.

-- Who this affects: Users of any Apple device—whether the equipment is a smartphone, tablet, desktop computer, laptop, Apple TV, iPod touch, or watch—can access Siri capabilities, which help leverage investments the user has made in digital content and material across all Apple devices and services using an Apple ID.
+- Who does Siri affect?
+Users of any Apple device—whether the equipment is a smartphone, tablet, desktop computer, laptop, Apple TV, iPod touch, or watch—can access Siri capabilities, which help leverage investments the user has made in digital content and material across all Apple devices and services using an Apple ID.
 Apple application programmers are also impacted by the feature, as Siri presents additional integration opportunities, and potentially challenges, for software developers.

-- How to get it: Siri is integrated within iOS, macOS, watchOS, and tvOS.
+- How do you use Siri?
+Siri is integrated within iOS, macOS, watchOS, and tvOS.
 Users can customize settings for the feature, which is automatically integrated within contemporary Apple devices.

 - Siri's legacy: How next-gen bots will change the way business gets done (TechRepublic)

 - Ebook—Personal digital assistants: The current lineup (TechRepublic)